 Once again, you are eligible even if your current visa is not a Highly Skilled Professional visa, but a Professor, Engineer, or Spouse visa.

 The main items that receive points for calculating HSP points are (1) academic background (degree, MBA), (2) professional career, (3) annual income, (4) age, and (5) Japanese language skills.
 The higher your degree is, the more points you will get.
 More points are awarded for longer work experience, higher annual income, and younger age.
 In addition, points are awarded for Japanese language skills if you have the N1（JLPT） and if you have graduated from a Japanese university.

-To put it simply, graduates of Japanese schools with good Japanese language skills, those with a master’s degree or higher, graduates of top universities, and IT Engineer are more likely to score more than 80 HSP points.
+To put it simply, graduates of Japanese university with JLPT N1, people with a master’s degree or higher, graduates of top universities, and IT Engineer are more likely to score more than 80 HSP points.

 【CASE１】20s, Master Degree (Japanese Top School), Salary:6 million JPY

 For the Highly Skilled Professional(1)(b), the distribution of education (up to 30 points, 10 points from Japanese universities and 10 points from top global schools), annual salary (up to 40 points) and professional career (up to 20 points) has an impact on the total score.

 In general, people in their 20s are less likely to have long professional careers and high salaries.
 Therefore, if you have a doctoral or master’s degree from a Japanese university and/or a top global school, or if you hold a prescribed IT qualification, you are more likely to get a high score.

 Because annual income has a significant impact on the calculation of the HSP score, people in their 20s who are in high-paying jobs, such as IT engineers and financial professionals and consulting professionals, are more likely to meet the permanent residency requirements.